 The recipe also uses ground almonds.
-This is NOT the same as almond flour.
-The best substitute is Almond Meal.
+This is not exactly the same as almond flour.
+The best substitute is Fine Almond Meal, although almond flour can be used if not too fine & powdery.
 See my photo here of ground almonds, compared to regular flour.
 It is much more course than a flour and is very important in recipes for two reasons.

 Reasons For Using Ground Almonds

 The almonds give some moisture for the cake, via the oils within them, but most importantly, the ground almonds provide structure for the bake.
 Think of it as ‘bulkier’ material for building the cake.
 It doesn’t rise much, but makes it a ‘stronger’ cake.
 It also gives a slightly different texture to the cake which can be a nice change to the norm.